julplee/synthesio-job-descriptions/job-descriptions/frontend-design-system-engineer.md

 ## Technical skills

+* Some experience with Design Systems in a tech company
 * JavaScript skills.
 Experience with modern JavaScript libs is a plus
 * Interested in writing reliable, maintainable and reusable code
 * Experience with component-based architecture is a plus